-The company then weighted a Rate FD sample group based on the strata occupied by actual customers prior to the installation of interconnected generation.
-From this data, the Company was able to determine a representative load profile for the FD sample group prior to installation of on-site solar generation.
+The company then determined a representative load profile by stratifying the Rate FD population and weighting that profile based on the strata occupied by actual customers prior to the installation of interconnected generation.
 The company next developed a second load profile to represent the customer with interconnected solar generation.
-The company selected solar generation because it is the predominant form of generation installed by current customers subject to Part I.B. of Rate Rider RGB.
-Alabama Power employed the National Renewable Energy Laboratory (NREL) PVWATTS tool to model a solar production profile for each of the three weather zones representative of the company's service territory (Birmingham, Montgomery, and Mobile).
+The company selected solar generation because it is the predominant form of generation installed by current customers subject to Part I.B of Rate Rider RGB.
+Alabama Power employed the NREL PVWATTS tool to model a solar production profile for each of the three weather zones representative of the company's service territory (Birmingham, Montgomery, and Mobile).
 That profile was weighted based on residential customer usage in the weather zones, to yield a single 1 kW solar production profile representative of weather across the Alabama Power service territory.
-This production profile was then applied to reduce the original FD representative load profile discussed above, resulting in an indicative load profile for the same representative customer with 1 kW of interconnected on-site solar generation.
+This production profile was then applied to reduce the original representative load profile, resulting in an indicative load profile for the same representative customer with 1 kW of interconnected on-site solar generation.

 With the load profiles established, the company then was able to develop the cost to serve the representative customer, with and without interconnected generation, and from there, calculate the cost of service differentials from a variable energy cost perspective and a fixed capacity or demand cost perspective.
 As Ms. Dean testified, these differentials were then used to determine the cost of back-up power service.
 The variable cost differential comprises costs actually avoided by the company, and are not included as recoverable costs in the calculation of either the Capacity Reservation Charge or the Rate RTA Charge.
-The fixed cost differential, however, remains a cost incurred by the company, as the company must continue to maintain and have available the same amount of capacity sufficient to back-up the customer's generation and serve the customer's full load when required.
+The fixed cost differential, however, remains a cost incurred by the company, as the company must continue to maintain and have available the same amount of capacity sufficient to back-up the customer's generation and serve the full load when required.
 Ms. Dean then testified how the company, consistent with its understanding of the requirements of PUPRA, applied several factors in determining how customer generator diversity should be considered and credited against the fixed costs associated with providing back-up power.
-The company concluded that a credit of 35 percent was reasonable, which yielded a threshold capacity reservation charge of \$6.99 per kW of generation requiring back-up power service.
+The company concluded that a credit of 35 percent was reasonable, which yielded a threshold capacity reservation charge of \$6.99 per kW of generation requiring back-up service.